OpenNuvoton/Nuvoton_Tools/Documents/NuLink2Pro.md

 3. If you use Nu-Link2-ME, it doesn't support BRIDGE functions, and you will only see the CMSIS-DAP option.

     - Set CMSIS-DAP=1; this is the default setting.
-It has a WebUSB interface conforming to the CMSIS-DAP protocol, and you can connect to KEIL Studio Desktop/Cloud via this interface.
+It has a WebUSB interface conforming to the CMSIS-DAP protocol, and you can connect to KEIL Studio Cloud via this interface.
     - Set CMSIS-DAP=0; it will disable CMSIS-DAP and enable the Nu-Link2 "USB BULK_ICE" interface (it's faster than "USB HID_ICE").

 ### Comparison of NuLink2FW.bin and NuLink2_DAPLink.bin